 Automakers don’t typically choose all-terrain tires as OEM equipment because most drivers look to all-around performance and longevity over off-roading performance.
 However, four-wheel drive vehicles, SUVs, and pickup trucks often need a capable tire when going off-road and are adaptable to all types of terrain.
 When it’s time to upgrade, deciding on the appropriate all-terrain tires comes down to weighing your needs and aligning them with your budget.

 Without question, all-terrain tires offer improved traction on a variety of surfaces and make driving in difficult weather easier.
-Their open-tread design makes easy work of off-road driving situations, and the best ones will seamlessly transition from pavement to off-road.
+Their open-tread design makes easy work in off-road driving situations, and the best ones will seamlessly transition from pavement to dirt.

 If you’re a little fuzzy on the exact application, read our article that breaks down the differences between all-season, all-weather, snow, and all-terrain tires.
-For rigs sure to go off-road, a quick read of our explainer, All-Terrain vs Mud-Terrain tires, will help sort out which type of tire is best suited for your purpose.
+For rigs sure to go off-road, a quick read of our explainer, All-Terrain vs. Mud-Terrain tires, will help sort out which type of tire is best suited for your use case and vehicle.

-Nonetheless, the 10 all-terrain tires listed below are a great place to start if you plan on getting adventurous this summer or if you want an upgrade for winter weather.
+Nonetheless, the 12 all-terrain tires listed below are a great place to start if you plan on getting adventurous this fall or if you want an upgrade for winter weather.
+Skip to our Buyer’s Guide and frequently asked questions if you’re completely new to tire shopping and need a primer on what to look for.

 - Best Overall All-Terrain Tire: Cooper Discoverer AT3 XLT